magpeng1/L-WISE/README.md

 You can fine-tune an existing model using adversarial training via the script **imgproc_code/scripts/robust_transfer_learning.py**.
 Please review the arguments list of this script to understand how to use it.
 Note that, before training/fine-tuning a model on a new, oustide dataset, you must format the dataset appropriately (see [Dataset organization](#dataset-organization-and-how-to-add-new-datasets-to-this-project) section).

-For example, here is how to adversarially-fine-tune an adversarially-ImageNet-pretrained model on the MHIST histology dataset (with an adversarial epsilon of 1 during fine-tuning):
+For example, here is how to adversarially-fine-tune an adversarially-ImageNet-pretrained model on the MHIST histology dataset (with an adversarial ε=1 during fine-tuning):
 ```
 python scripts/robust_transfer_learning.py --dataset_name MHIST --dataset_path path/to/imagefolder/formatted/mhist --n_epochs 50 --lr 0.001 --custom_lr_multiplier "" --batch_size 16 --eps 1 --saved_model_ckpt_path model_ckpts/ImageNet_eps3.pt
 ```